 The length of injury will dictate whether this is needed.
 If you are looking to be back training within 3 weeks then this is not needed but if you are post surgery or the injury is going to be longer than 3 weeks we advise to add this in.

 Now we can start to ramp things up!
 This is where you accelerate rehabilitation and start to introduce scaled versions of your training.
 Nutrition consideration of this phase include -

 Support muscle and tendon function in line with the training load

 Change supplementation and get back into your performance based nutrition plan

 As you start to ramp back into full training you may experience more muscle soreness.
 We want to increase your carbohydrates to support this alongside eating a varied diet with lots of veggies and fruits.
 We want to try re-integrate your pre injury nutrition plan by focusing on achieving training day calorie needs and macro-nutrient breakdown.

 This is also the time to start thinking about body composition.
-You may have added a little bit of body fat or lost some muscle mass so lets identify what our primary area of focus is and align our calorie and macro targets to this.
+You may have added a little bit of body fat or lost some muscle mass so identify what your primary area of focus is and align your calorie and macro targets to this.

 We pretty much want to follow the same recommendations as the previous phase.
-We can also follow this advice regarding supplementation
+You can also follow this advice regarding supplementation.

 Lower intake of omegas back to maintenance level